Tuki260/AAI-CPE-EE-551-WS-WS1-Course-Project/README.md

 - Made main scraper class
 - Added to Readme
 - Made Pytest class for main scraper
-- TO DO (Make utils maybe like clear terminal)
+- Made UI plot historical Data

 Salvatore:
 - Turned sub scrapers into classes
 - Made main program that is used by users
 - Added to Readme
 - Found product pages to be scraped

-TO DO

-exception handling
+- Added exception handling and comments

-plot historical data

-commenting/docstrings

-finish UI